-A proficient level of English is not mandatory, but will be needed for active for participation in the Social Innovation Hub (SIH) international fairs.
+A proficient level of English is not mandatory, but will be needed for active participation in the Social Innovation Hub (SIH) international fairs.
 It is strongly suggested that at least one member of each team can communicate in English in order to present the idea and is able to participate in the Social Innovation Hub (SIH)s fair.
+Of course, if this is not possible, the regional SIH staff ought to ensure translation in order to ensure maximum inclusion.